Jennifer Van Gorp

 View presentation slides.

-Our Intimate Relationships and Sex Focus (IRSF) Consult Program is dedicated to providing evidence-based treatment for individuals and couples dealing with concerns related to relationships, intimacy, and sexuality.
+Our Sex, Pleasure, Romance, and Connection (SPRC) Consult Program is dedicated to providing evidence-based treatment for individuals and couples dealing with concerns related to relationships, intimacy, and sexuality.
 Unlike generic therapy, our program is tailored to address the unique goals, challenges, and patterns specific to each couple's circumstances.
 We understand the significance of addressing sexuality and sexual health, which is often overlooked in traditional treatments.
-As part of our IRSF program, we are committed to providing holistic and integrative care, recognizing the intricate dynamics of trauma and its impact on intimate aspects of life.
+As part of our SPRC program, we are committed to providing holistic and integrative care, recognizing the intricate dynamics of trauma and its impact on intimate aspects of life.
 Our program aims to empower clinicians to skillfully and compassionately navigate the complex intersections of trauma and sexual wellness.

 What to Expect